BonnieProsper/adaptive-autocomplete/README.md

 # Tradeoffs

-- Simplicity over performance:
-  The engine prioritizes clarity and correctness over throughput.
+- Simplicity vs Performance: The engine prioritises clarity and correctness over throughput.

 - Determinism over stochastic models:
   No randomness or ML models are used.

-- Explicit design over implicit magic:
-  All ranking and learning behavior is visible and explainable.
+- All ranking and learning behavior is visible and explainable.

 ## Current Limitations